tensorbored/kds/CONTRIBUTING.md

 7. **Submit a pull request**.
 After submitting a PR, if all tests pass, your code will be reviewed and merged promptly.

-Thank you for taking the time to make Scikit-plot better!
+Thank you for taking the time to make kds better!